ory/docs/docs/keto/index.md

 described in [Zanzibar: Google's Consistent, Global Authorization System](https://research.google/pubs/pub48190/).

-Implementing the design principles described in the Zanzibar paper allows Ory Permissions to offer the following benefits over older, widely adopted permission systems:
+Implementing the design principles described in the Zanzibar paper allows Ory Permissions to offer the following benefits over other, widely adopted permission systems:

 - Flexibility: Traditional permission systems typically rely on a fixed set of permissions and access control rules that are difficult to customize or modify.
 Ory Permissions provides a flexible data model you can customize to fit a wide range of use